JGillette71/SLLIM/docs/presentation.md

 # Introduction

 In today’s digital age, the widespread adoption of internet-connected devices—ranging from IoT devices to mobile phones—has created an unprecedented volume of data.
 Enterprises, relying on complex systems, face a growing challenge in monitoring, managing, and securing system-generated logs.
+In securing those environments, it is crucial to have a robust system log analysis tool that can quickly and accurately identify potential threats and anomalies.
+Traditional methods rely heavily on static pattern recognition techniques, which often fall short when faced with the dynamic nature of modern log data.
+This paper introduces a novel approach leveraging lightweight LLMs for real-time system log analysis, with a focus on balancing performance and computational efficiency.

 ---